MicrosoftDocs/learn/learn-pr/azure/innovate-applications-with-azure-cloud-technologies/includes/4-infuse-application-artificial-intelligence.md

 Tailwind Traders is considering [Azure Bot Services](https://docs.microsoft.com/azure/bot-service) to implement a chat-based support system with which users can resolve their issues quicker, at a lower cost, and a better user experience.
 Azure Bot Services can be implemented using different languages like C#, JavaScript and Python.
 This makes it easier finding developers in the organization that can use a familiar programming language to create the new support chat functionality.

-Azure Bot Services can be implemented in a variety of channels, but Tailwind Traders is mostly interested in offering it as a web-based chat for users visiting the e-commerce web site.
+Azure Bot Services can be implemented in various channels, but Tailwind Traders is mostly interested in offering it as a web-based chat for users visiting the e-commerce web site.

 ### Azure Machine Learning